Probing the nuclear deformation with three-particle asymmetric cumulant in RHIC isobar runs: Results and discussions

-It is also interest to study the nonlinear response coefficient $\chi_{4,22}$ ratios in isobar collisions.
-The $\chi_{4,22}$ is defined as~\cite{Yan:2015jma}
+Before the end of this study, it is also interested to study the nonlinear response coefficient $\chi_{4,22}$ ratios in isobar collisions, which is defined as~\cite{Yan:2015jma}:

-The results shown in Fig.~\ref{fig:nac}(c) consist with unity within errors, which are coincident with the conclusion from previous studies that the nonlinear coefficient doesn't depend on the details of the initial state~\cite{Yan:2015jma}.
-Our study also indicates that the nonlinear coefficients are also not sensitive to the nuclear structure.
-The top $5\%$ results may indicate some sensitivities on deformation with large uncertainties, while the effect is considerably small.
+The results are shown in Fig.~\ref{fig:chi}, which are consistent with unity within errors.
+It indicates that the nonlinear coefficient $\chi_{4,22}$ is not sensitive to the nuclear deformation, although the top $5\%$ results show some weak sensitivities with large uncertainties.
+Note that earlier study also found that the nonlinear coefficients are not sensitive to impact parameter and initial model, but mostly determined by the freezeout temperature in hydrodynamic simulation~\cite{Yan:2015jma,Luzum:2010ae}.

-In most central collisions, the $\vtf$ is significantly smaller than $\vtt$, we can approximately use~\footnote{We thank G. Giacalone for valuable discussion on this point.}
+In the most central collisions, the $\vtf$ is significantly smaller than $\vtt$, then $\chi_{4,22}$ can be approximately expressed as:~\footnote{We thank G. Giacalone for valuable discussion on this point.}

-to estimate the nonlinear coefficients.
-The $R(\chi_{\rm 4,22;Approx})$ calculated with $\betaRu=0.12$ and $\betaZr=0.16$ is also shown in Fig.~\ref{fig:nac}(b) with open black circles.
-We find that this approximation works well for top $10\%$ centrality, while failed at non-central collisions.
-The deviations at non-central collisions indicate that fluctuations are essential to understand the flow differences in relativistic isobar collisions.
+Fig.~\ref{fig:chi} also shows $R(\chi_{\rm 4,22;Approx})$, calculated with $\betaRu=0.12$ and $\betaZr=0.16$, with open black circles.
+We find that this approximation works well for top $10\%$ centrality, but failed at semi-central and peripheral collisions.
+Such deviation at non-central collisions indicates that fluctuations are essential to understand the flow differences in relativistic isobar collisions.

-The similar trends for $R(\ac)$, $R(\phitf)$, and $R(\vtt)$ indicate that both the nuclear structure and the resulting fluctuations are important for the flow observable differences in isobar collisions.
-The information on initial fluctuation is crucial for the recent anisotropic flow studies in small systems ~\cite{Yan:2013laa,Welsh:2016siu,Mantysaari:2017cni,Zhao:2017rgg}.
-In Fig.~\ref{fig:comp}, as a summary, we compare those ratios with two sets of deformations, i.e., the $\betaRu=0.12/\betaZr=0.16$ vs $\betaRu=0.16/\betaZr=0.20$.
-We find that the $R(\ac)$, $R(\phitf)$, and $R(\vtt)$ have different response to the deformation differences.
-We expected that our proposed observables, together with other observables like $R(v_{3})$, can constrain the deformation and the resulting fluctuations in relativistic isobar collisions, shed light on the fluctuation studies in other collision systems.